Korean Beef Bowls

 • Thicker sauce: The sauce for the beef isn't super thick.
 Personally, I like this since I can spoon the extra sauce over the vegetables.
 However, if you want a thicker sauce, stir in a little cornstarch before adding it to the beef.
 This will thicken up the sauce nicely.

 • Change up the vegetables: Any vegetable combination will work for this recipe.
-Usually, I opt for a bag of mixed Asian veggies but you could choose any single vegetable or an assortment of your favorites.
+Usually, I opt for a bag of mixed Asian veggies, but you can choose any single vegetable or an assortment of your favorites.
 Consider using broccoli, green beans, bok choy, or cabbage.

 Meal Prep, Storage, and Leftovers